 The Board of Admissions reviews every application carefully to decide who will be offered admission.
 Here are the factors we consider:

 This is our best indicator of how you’ll do at BU.
-When reviewing your high school transcript, we look at a variety of factors, including overall level of achievement; enrollment in honors, AP- or IB-level courses; and your individual academic strengths.
+When reviewing your high school transcript, we look at a variety of factors, including overall level of achievement; enrollment in honors, AP or IB-level courses; and your individual academic strengths.
 The most competitive students are those who enrolled and excelled in the most challenging courses available to them.
-(To get an idea of who meets our admission standards, see our QuickGuide for a profile of students admitted to the BU Class of 2017.)

 For most BU programs, the recommended high school/secondary school curriculum includes:

-- Three to four years of history and/or social science
+- 3-4 years of history and/or social science

-BU requires SAT or ACT plus Writing.
-Some programs have additional application requirements.
+BU requires the SAT or ACT Plus Writing.
+Some programs have additional requirements.
 Please see the Program Requirements for Freshmen for your program of study.

-It’s important to have recommendations written by teachers and counselors who know you well.
+It’s important to ask teachers or counselors who know you well to write your recommendations.
 They can give us a better understanding of who you are as a person and in the classroom.

 This is an important part of your application because it demonstrates what you think and how clearly you express yourself.
-It’s also an opportunity for us to learn who you are beyond your grades and standardized test scores.
+It’s also an opportunity for us to learn who you are beyond your grades and standardized test scores and gives you a chance to explain circumstances that may reflect certain grades or choices in your curriculum.
 Let your voice come through in your essay—this will help us better understand what distinguishes you from other applicants.
 Check our essay-writing tips.